synbioz/guidelines/README.md

 ## Strings and symbols ##

-String class have multiple constructor, a common practice in Ruby is to convey the string purpose and context through it's constructor.
+String class have multiple constructors, a common practice in Ruby is to convey the string purpose and context through it's constructor.
 Symbols are not string at all.
 They are Objects that have both a string representation and an integer representation.
 They are immutable.

-Most of the points below are easthetic considerations.
-Keep in mind that consistency will be prevalent criterion to choose wich constructor to use
+Most of the points below are aesthetic considerations.
+Keep in mind that consistency will be a prevalent criterion to choose which constructor to use.

 ### As identifier ###

-Your first choice for identifier should be symbols where it is possible, ( identifier are mostly immutable, since symbols are immutable they are a good choice )
+Your first choice for identifier should be symbols where it is possible, ( identifiers are mostly immutable, since symbols are immutable they are a good choice )

-Avoid complex symbols they should be easy to read :
+Avoid complex symbols they should be easy to read:

 ```ruby
 {:key => :my_value} # Ok
 {:'un ugly symbol' => :'is difficult to read'} # NOK
 ```

-When you've got complex indentifier, or non alpha characters use single quoted stings:
+When you've got complex identifier, or non alpha characters use single quoted string:

 ```ruby
 I18n.t('.do_not_start_with_alpha_character') # the leading dot would not fit nicely with symbols